WordPress/data-liberation/README.md

 ## Stay Connected

-Join others working on this effort in [slack channel name TBD].
+Join others working on this effort in [#data-liberation](https://wordpress.slack.com/archives/C069AKUBPHB).
 Ask questions, share how you'd like to help, and help others get started.

 ## How to Contribute